wp-plugins/lightbox-plus/readme.txt

 * Fixed "Object id #", "Object", "Object #" errors with PHP 5.1.x.
  * Problem was due to circular memory leak in PHP 5.1 and 5.2 and HTML DOM object not being cleaned up.
  * Altered way the content is returned to allow for closure and cleaning of object sooner eliminating memory leak.
-* Due to overhwhelming demand I added PHP 4 functionality back in but it is not officially supported.
+* Due to overwhelming demand I added PHP 4 functionality back in but it is not officially supported.
  * If you were seeing an error that looked something like `Parse error: syntax error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' in /path/to/plugins/lightbox-plus/classes/shd.class.php on line 86` you have PHP 4.
  * Option is automatically set to use legacy method if you have PHP 4
  * You will have to manually select the option to use the <em>PHP 4 Auto Lightbox Method</em> if you are using PHP 5.X and wish to use legacy method.